The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Experiment Details

 \section{Experiment Details}

-To generate the data in Table \ref{tab:pretext}, we pre-train our representations with non-overlapping sample windows from all subjects and sessions 001 to 009 of \citet{armeni_10-hour_2022} for 200 epochs with a $0.8:0.1:0.1$ train/val/test split.
-We shallow fine-tune with labels for 30 epochs using all subjects, but only session 010, which was held-out during pre-training.

-For the data in Figure \ref{fig:scaling}, we use the same number of epochs and the same ratios for data splitting.
-We pre-train only with Cam-CAN \citep{CamCAN2014, CamCAN2017}.
-We adjust the amount of unlabelled data used by increasing the number of subjects in the sequence 1, 2, 4, 8, 17, 36, 74, 152, 312, and 641, successively randomly selecting more subjects to include.
+\textbf{Pre-training data.} We pre-train with non-overlapping sample windows from all subjects and sessions.
+We adjust the amount of unlabelled data used from Cam-CAN by increasing the number of subjects in the sequence 1, 2, 4, 8, 17, 36, 74, 152, 312, and 641, successively randomly selecting more subjects to include.
 Each seed uses a different set of subjects to reduce negative effects from outlier subjects.
-We fine-tune with all data in \citet{armeni_10-hour_2022} and \citet{gwilliams_introducing_2023} with the same train/val/test ratios as before.

-For the results shown in Figure \ref{fig:s4l}, we use the same setup as in Figure \ref{fig:scaling}.
-In addition to the unlabelled data, we add labelled data from \citet{armeni_10-hour_2022}, increasing the number of sessions used in the sequence 1, 3, 6, 9, 12, and 27.
-For this experiment, we calculate the number of labelled data hours using an estimate of 1 hour per session per subject.

-Finally, for the results in Table \ref{tab:subject}, we pre-train and deep fine-tune to saturation with subjects 01-07 of \citet{gwilliams_introducing_2023} and test zero-shot generalisation using held-out subjects 08-10.
-All other experimental details are the same as the previous two experiments.

-In all experiments, we use three randomly selected seeds for each pre-training and corresponding fine-tuning run.
-For speech detection, since our encoder reduces the temporal dimension from 125 samples (the number of samples in a 0.5 second window with a sample rate of 250Hz) down to 5 embeddings, we downsample our speech detection labels to match using PyTorch's \texttt{torch.nn.functional.interpolate}.
-Therefore, each speech detection label represents a 0.1 second period of time.
+\textbf{Labelled training data.} When training with \citet{armeni_10-hour_2022}, we hold out session 009 for validation and 010 for testing.
+Similarly, when fine-tuning with \citet{gwilliams_introducing_2023}, we hold out task 1 from subjects 23, 24, 25, 26, and 27, using these sessions for evaluation only.
+As there is limited within-subject data in the latter dataset, we did not hold out a session from all subjects as before.
+For our novel subject experiments, we hold out subjects 1, 2, and 3 entirely and use the data for these subjects during evaluation.
+In \citet{gwilliams_introducing_2023}, we note that they use four different tasks for each subject and their order is randomized between subjects.
+Both sessions for each task are repeats of the task.
+This means that while the recording itself is unseen, in this dataset, it is possible that held-out sessions use stimuli that may be shared.

+\textbf{Adapting models for more sensors.} As BrainBERT is designed for single-electrode representations, for a fair comparison, to take into account all sensors, we ensured our linear classifier is applied to a concatenated embedding over all sensors.
+This is a large vector and leads to very computationally expensive training and is the reason we had to reduce the pre-training and downstream data in part C of Table \ref{tab:pretext}.
+We similarly concatenate sets of 19 sensors when evaluating EEGPT.